Plant care

 Toxicity to pets

-Ficus Audrey is mildly toxic to pets.
+Ficus Audrey is toxic to pets.
 ASPCA lists Ficus species as toxic to cats and dogs due to ficin in the milky sap.
 Causes oral irritation, vomiting, and dermatitis.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.